 These literary resources are written for elementary-level readers providing an entertaining and unique look into Georgia's agriculture industry.
 Students gain a deeper connection to where their daily food and fiber products come from.
-Currently, Destination Ag offers "Our Family's Tree Farm" and "My Family's Peach Farm."
+Currently, Destination Ag offers "My Family's Cotton Farm," "Our Family's Tree Farm" and "My Family's Peach Farm."
 Books are available at no cost in a downloadable PDF, and as printed copies shipped to educators.
-To order printed copies, complete the Family Farm Book Order Form.
+To order printed copies, complete the Family Farm Book Order Form

 Visit the Family Farm Book Resources to download free lessons which incorporate math, ELA, and social studies.
 "Our Family's Tree Farm" lessons are designed for third and fourth grades while lessons for "My Family's Peach Farm" is geared for third through fifth grades.
+"My Family's Cotton Farm" is written for younger grades and includes lessons for PreK through second grade.
 All lessons address Georgia education standards to assist with incorporating these resources into classrooms.